arcusmaximus/TrRebootModTools/Documentation.md

 TR2013 is a bit more annoying to get custom cloth physics into.
 Rather than putting the clothstrips and bones in the outfit itself like with the other games, they need to be put in laracroft.drm:

 - Import both laracroft.drm and the outfit you want to mod into the same Blender scene.
+(The miniature skeleton in laracroft.drm is not needed and can be deleted again.)
 - Set up your custom cloth strip meshes under the laracroft skeleton and regenerate the physics bones as usual.
 - Update the outfit skeleton to match the laracroft skeleton.
 You can do this by deleting all the bones in the outfit skeleton (make sure all the bone collections are visible first), duplicating the laracroft